 3. Distillation Process:

 – Cognac: The distillation process for cognac involves double distillation in copper pot stills.
 The spirit is distilled twice to ensure a smooth and refined character.
-The resulting liquid is then aged in oak for a minimum of two years.
+The resulting liquid is then aged in oak barrels for a minimum of two years.

 – Brandy: Brandy can be produced through various distillation methods, including pot stills, column stills, or continuous stills.
 The number of distillations and the aging process can vary depending on the desired style and regulations of the country of production.